 Selling a house can be expensive, but as they say, sometimes you have to spend money to make money.
-And while real estate agent commission costs are the biggest part of what you stand to pay, there are other costs to be aware of too.
-In our experience, all told, sellers can pay roughly 8-10% of the home price in closing costs – but your experience may vary slightly to the greater or lesser side.
-So on a $300,000 house for example, you could expect to pay about $30,000, but there are ways to make that less expensive, as discussed below.
+While real estate agent commission costs are the biggest part of what you stand to pay, there are other costs to be aware of too.
+In our experience, sellers pay roughly 8-10% of the home price in closing costs.
+But this can vary dependent on your specific situation.
+For example, when selling a $300,000 house, you can expect to pay about $30,000.
+There are ways to make this process less expensive for sellers, it just takes a little search.

-Hire a house cleaner to do a deep clean, beyond what you would normally do.
-You’ll also want to have the carpets, floors, and baseboards professionally cleaned and the windows washed.
+Hire a cleaning service to do a deep clean, beyond what you would normally do.
+Don’t forget the carpets, floors, and baseboards.
+Consider having the windows washed as well.

-Staging your home can be accomplished in many different ways, but you should at least declutter, move extra furniture out of the way, and get rid of your personal belongings.
-The person buying your house doesn’t want to feel you in the house, they want to picture themselves in it.
+There are a variety of ways to stage your home, but decluttering is a great place to start.
+Move extra furniture out of the way, and put personal belongings away.
+Typically the person buying your house doesn’t want to feel you in the house, they want to picture themselves there.

-This is your buyer’s first impression, so make it look great.
-Add plants, trim the foliage and lawn, shovel the snow or rake the leaves, if needed, and add outside lights where necessary.
+Your yard is a buyer’s first impression, so it’s important to make it look great.
+Many don’t consider landscaping in the cost to sell a house, but this is a great way to add curb appeal to your home.
+At the very least, consider adding plants and trim the foliage and lawn.
+Dependent on the season, shovel the snow or rake the leaves, and add outside lights where necessary.

-Are any home improvements or repairs factored into the cost of selling the house?
+What repairs are factored into the cost of selling a house?

 Home improvements and repair issues are the main reasons why pending home sales fall through prior to closing.

-For home improvements, update your old appliances, etc., where possible so everything is new and up to date, if you haven’t already.
-Also upgrade to things buyers want in your area now, like for example, a gas fireplace or plantation shutters.
+For home improvements, start by updating old appliances to ensure everything is in working order.
+Also, understand what buyers are looking for in your area, for example, a wood burning stove or plantation shutters.
 Consult your agent if you’re not sure what those items might be.

-For home repairs, pre-inspect your home for damaged features, broken appliances, and spaces that need to be refreshed.
-You’ll know ahead of time about any major issues that need to be addressed, which can help with negotiation with future buyers.
+It’s important to consider repair expenses in the cost to sell a house.
+Start by pre-inspecting your home for damaged features, broken appliances, and spaces that need to be refreshed.
+This way, you’re aware of any major issues that need to be addressed.
+In turn, this can help in negotiating with future buyers.
 The total cost of repairs will vary, based on the condition of your home.
-Decide what you can do yourself and where you’ll need to hire professional help – get quotes from multiple contractors to determine cost effectiveness.
+Decide what you can do yourself and where you’ll need to hire professional help, be sure to get quotes from multiple contractors to determine cost effectiveness.

 Real estate commissions

-Once you’ve moved past the initial steps of making your house ready to sell, your next step is getting an offer from a prospective buyer.
-After you’ve accepted the offer, you’re in the next phase of the selling process, which usually involves some back and forth negotiation between your agent and the buyer’s agent.
+Once you’ve moved past the initial steps in making your house ready to sell, the next step is getting an offer from a prospective buyer.
+After you’ve accepted the offer, comes the next phase of the selling process.
+This usually involves some back and forth negotiation between your agent and the buyer’s agent.

-Working with a real estate agent means they handle the selling legwork for you, such as arranging tours, scheduling paperwork, updating your listing, and arranging things like photography of the home and marketing.
-This saves you time, but these services aren’t free.
-Traditional realtors will charge you 2.5 to 3% commission of the sale price of the house for these services.
-Full service, discount brokerages will charge you significantly less for the same services.
-For example, Trelora charges a low flat fee, which is about $12,500 less than typical commissions on an average home.
+Working with a real estate agent means they handle the selling legwork for you.
+This includes arranging tours, scheduling paperwork, updating your listing, and arranging things like photography of the home and marketing.
+This saves you time, but these services aren’t free and need to be considered in the cost to sell a house.
+Traditional realtors will charge you 2.5 to 3% commission of the home’s sale price for these services.
+Full service, modern brokerages charge significantly less for the same services.
+For example, Trelora charges a low fair fee, which is $12,500 less on average than typical commissions on an average home.

-A concession means you’ve agreed to pay certain costs for the buyer – average concessions run from 1-2% of the sale price of the house, but this can vary, in order to make the deal easier to close.
-On a $300,000 home, that will cost you $3,000-$6,000.
-For example, buyers might ask for help with inspection fees, processing fees, or to make updates to an older home – these could be post-inspection repairs or other items.
+A concession means you’ve agreed to pay certain costs for the buyer – average concessions run from 1-2% of the sale price of the house.
+However, this can vary in order to make the deal easier to close.
+On a $300,000 home, sellers pay $3,000-$6,000 in concessions.
+For example, buyers might ask for help with inspection fees, processing fees, or to make updates to an older home.
+These could be post-inspection repairs or other items.
 Another way for the seller to sweeten the deal is with initial set-up and purchase of a home warranty for the buyer.
 Sellers can also use these concessions as a bargaining tool in a competitive buyer’s market, but in a seller’s market, concessions are not typically as easy to come by for the buyer.

+You may already be aware that closing costs make up a large part of the cost to sell a home.
 Closing costs are a number of different fees that are paid by both buyers and sellers at the close of a real estate transaction.
 Sellers typically pay between 1% and 3% on average of the sale price of the home at closing.
 If you’re hoping to sell your home for $300,000, you could potentially pay $3,000 to $9,000 in closing costs.
+This is in addition to what you’re paying a traditional real estate agent to handle the sale of your home.

 Mortgage payoff and property tax